prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 - Avoid using the [massive scripts directory](https://massivejs.org/docs/functions-and-scripts).
 Prefer instead to define a query as close to it's consumers as possible. *Defining queries in the scripts directory opens up the possibility of unintended coupling by non cohesive modules.
 There are solutions to syntax highlighting that don't require a .sql file.*

 ## The Future
-- In the very near future it might make sense to refactor out shared repo shapes functions in the Microschool Administration and Support Bounded Context to a layer that is shared between all bounded contexts. *It's a fact that the lion's share of data utilized by Hub is in a one of the schemas in our postgres instance and utilizing a single shared layer among all consumers within Hub might be the most pragmatic approach.*
+- In the very near future it might make sense to refactor out shared repository shapes and functions in the Microschool Administration and Support Bounded Context to a layer that is shared between all bounded contexts. *It's a fact that the lion's share of data utilized by Hub is in a one of the schemas in our postgres instance and utilizing a single shared layer among all consumers within Hub might be the most pragmatic approach.*

 - If and as we collect more data/it grows in complexity - we likely will need to apply the same decoupling of domains by way of bounded contexts to our databases. *We should condsider breaking up the database.
 Technical requirements and prudence should drive the implementation of breakup (schemas vs instances, etc).
 Each new distinct piece should relate to a given bouned context and should house ONLY the data required to support the Vertical Slices of those BCs.*

-## Additional Principles
+## Recommendations
-These principles, while value adding, do not directly support the goals nor did they fall into non-goal.
-As such guidelines were not built around these principles.
-These
+These recommendations, while value adding, do not necessitate being a guideline and being subject to the remediation requirements of a guideline.
+They are worth understanding and applying as fit.

 - Validate at all IO boundaries (guideline above indicates just handler request data). *Typescript can be a powerful tool, but it is only useful at compile time (as you write and build code).
-Validating that data being ingested by a process written using Typescript can go a long way in ensuring that the type safety provided by Typescript is reliable.*
+Validating that data being ingested by a process written using Typescript can go a long way in ensuring that the type safety provided by Typescript is reliable.
+Omitting validation at a boundary leaves room for undesirable behavior and sneaky errors (imagine getting "cannot read property X of undefined" when the type system supposedly doesn't allow it)*

-- Endeavour to make invalid states impossible. *Example1: If performing operations that utilize an email address which must be validated, consider creating a branded type `type ValidatedEmail = { _tag: "ValidatedEmail"; value: string }` rather than utilizing a `string`.
-Example2: Rather than `type School = { name: string; familyData?: FamilyData; partnerData?: PartnerData }` do `type School = FamilySchool | PartnerSchool; type FamilySchool = { _tag: "FamilySchool"; name: string; familyData: FamilyData }; type PartnerSchool = { _tag: "PartnerSchool"; name: string; partnerData: PartnerData }`*
+- Endeavour to make invalid states impossible.
+[Examples](./examples.md#endeavour-to-make-invalid-states-impossible)

 ## Wiggle Room
 This document doesn't aim to define code styling (commads, linting rules, args as object vs not) nor does it aim to define the implementation of given abstractions as long as they don't deviate from the guidelines. *For example you could have one Vertical Slice utilizing a driver to execute queries directly against a database through a connection while another Vertical Slice utilizes an ORM.
 As long as both slices don't expose database concerns to the consumer of a given slice then both strategies are acceptable.
 Another example would be tests.
 Maybe one slice tests itself by unit tests via isolated dependency and mocks + integration tests for side effecst while another test uses just uses api level integration (acceptance) testing.
 Both are acceptable as long as there is coverage.*